HarshnaVerma/Sudoku_Solver/README.md

 # Sudoku_Solver
 It solves a 3x3 sudoku using backtracking.
-I has two versions:
+It have two versions:
 1. GUI version in which you can play a game.
 2. Command-line version that directly solves the sudoku and prints output.